 Chiron, a young African-American boy, finds guidance in Juan, a drug dealer, who teaches him to carve his own path.
 As he grows up in Miami, Juan's advice leaves a lasting impression on him.

 A man who works for a pet clothing store is angry with his manager and his girlfriend's best friend.
-A misunderstanding on a flight results in him being ordered to undergo anger management.
+A conflict on a flight results in him forced to go to anger management.

 On Purpose with Jay Shetty